kadena-io/pact/docs/pact-reference.rst

    (step EXPR)
    (step ENTITY EXPR)

-Define a step within a `defpact <#defpact>`__ such that any prior steps will be executed in prior transactions, and later steps in later transactions.
-With ENTITY, indicates that this step is intended for confidential transactions such that only ENTITY will execute the step, while other participants will “skip” the step. in order of execution specified in containing `defpact <#defpact>`__.
+Define a step within a `defpact <#defpact>`__, such that any prior steps will be executed in prior transactions, and later steps in later transactions.
+Including an ENTITY argument indicates that this step is intended for confidential transactions.
+Therefore, only the ENTITY would execute the step, and other participants would “skip” it.

 step-with-rollback
 ~~~~~~~~~~~~~~~~~~